This page provides information on the V-Ray Frame Buffer.

 Completed Renders Only – When enabled, only completed renders will be saved to the VFB history.

-The V-Ray Lens Effects dialog can be accessed through the Open lens effects settings button at the bottom of the VFB Toolbar.
+The V-Ray Lens Effects dialogue can be accessed through the Open lens effects settings button at the bottom of the VFB Toolbar.
 See the Lens Effects page for additional information.

-V-Ray comes with a Lens Effects Filter Generator, a standalone tool that works with the Lens Effects dialog.
+V-Ray comes with a Lens Effects Filter Generator, a standalone tool that works with the Lens Effects dialogue.

 The frame stamp is a convenient way to put some short text over the rendered images.
 It can be useful in many ways - for example, in network rendering, to quickly determine which frames were rendered by which machine.
 The frame stamp is one line of text, which appears at the bottom of the image.